OpenTTD/OpenTTD/COMPILING.md

 builds.

 - `-DCMAKE_BUILD_TYPE=RelWithDebInfo`: build a release build.
-This is significant faster than a debug build, but has far less useful information in case of a crash.
+This is significantly faster than a debug build, but has far less useful information in case of a crash.
 - `-DOPTION_DEDICATED=ON`: build OpenTTD without a GUI.
 Useful if you are running a headless server, as it requires less libraries to operate.